 7. FlaMass Family Joint Venture – $148.8 Million

-On April 23rd, 2014, a family syndicate from Florida scooped a huge jackpot worth $148.8 million.
+On April 23, 2014, a family syndicate from Florida scooped a huge jackpot worth $148.8 million.
 Christopher Centrella, his mother, Suzanne, and his 72-year-old father, Louis, played the lottery together and won.
+They became some of the biggest Powerball syndicate winners of all time.

 They collected their prize as the FlaMass Family Joint Venture and they opted for the lump sum payout, which was worth $87 million.

-Chris said that he is the same person after winning the Powerball, but that he wants to put the fortune to good use.
+Chris said that he is the same person after checking the Powerball results and finding out he won, but that he wants to put the fortune to good use.

 “A lot of people are going to be helped with this money, a lot, and that’s the honest to God’s truth,” he said.
 He also told the press that he and his family “just want to fade away into obscurity”.
 They are not interested in becoming public figures.